-To protect the purchaser from potential liability cases, a due diligence check is strongly recommended before entering into a real estate transaction.
+In order to protect the purchaser from potential liability cases, a due diligence check is strongly recommended before entering into a real estate transaction.
 In the course of the due diligence, economic, tax, legal and technical questions and potential liability risks should be analysed.
-Relying on specialists in every field as well as obtaining good legal advice is essential to the success of the due diligence.
+Hiring and relying on specialists in every field as well as obtaining good legal advice is essential to the success of the due diligence.

 Preliminary agreements are less common.
-To be binding, a preliminary agreement must contain all of the essential points of the subsequent main contract and the date on which the main contract will be concluded.
+In order to be binding, a preliminary agreement must contain all of the essential points of the subsequent main contract and the date on which the main contract will be concluded.
 Within one year from the agreed closing date, either party can bring an action for the conclusion of the main contract.

-Although oral contracts are also binding on the parties, a transaction document must be issued in accordance with the formal requirements to register an ownership transfer in the land register.
+Although oral contracts are binding on the parties as well, a transaction document must be issued in accordance with the formal requirements in order to register an ownership transfer in the land register.
 The required declaration of conveyance is typically included in the sales contract, which is then executed in notarised form.